ropensci/skynet/README.md

 smaller file with only the necessary variables, with the function `convertRaw()`.

-When importing files from the T100 dataset, we recommend naming the file as `T100 year mkt` for the Market dataset and `T100 year seg` for the Segment dataset.

 ## Example

 To generate a directed network, please type: